NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

         slot: 1,             status: normal
         ```

-    2. Install QSPI Updater Debian package to trigger the entire QSPI update
+    2. Install the QSPI Updater Debian package to trigger the entire QSPI update

         !!! note

             An Internet connection is required to download the QSPI updater package.

-        On Jetson terminal, run the following:
+        On the Jetson terminal, run the following:

         ```bash
         sudo apt-get install nvidia-l4t-jetson-orin-nano-qspi-updater